-In accordance with the fire prevention regulations that have been implemented by the Tokyo Metropolitan Government, all residential buildings in the city are required to be equipped with a residential fire alarm.
+In accordance with the Fire Prevention Ordinance that have been implemented by the Tokyo Metropolitan Government, all residential buildings in the city are required to be equipped with a residential fire alarm.
 Additionally, it should be noted that the same regulations also apply to residential complexes such as condominiums and apartment buildings, etc.

 If there is anything about the installation of residential fire alarms that remains unclear, please make sure to contact your local fire station for assistance.

-- Portable fire extinguishers are available in different sizes, from large types to small, light ones for residential use.
+- Portable fire extinguishers are available in different sizes, from types containing a large amount of extinguishing agents, to smaller, lighter types.
 It is important to know how to handle the extinguisher properly so that you can use it efficiently in a real situation.

 - The extinguishers should be regularly inspected and placed where anyone can see and use them when necessary.
 When choosing a location for an extinguisher, avoid humid and/or sunny places and make sure it stands securely.

-- Used/old extinguishers cannot be collected by your local authority as regular trash.
+- Used/old extinguishers cannot be collected by your local authority.
 If you have a malfunctioning or unwanted extinguisher, contact the store where you bought it or its manufacturer for inspection or disposal.

-- You may participate in a local fire drill or at a class provided by the Tokyo Fire Department's Bosaikan (disaster prevention center) to experience the actual use of the extinguisher.
+- You may participate in a local fire drill or at a class provided by the Tokyo Fire Department's Bosaikan (Life Safety Learning Center) to experience the actual use of the extinguisher.